grouparoo/grouparoo/plugins/@grouparoo/onesignal/README.md

 # @Grouparoo/OneSignal

+## Tag normalization

+All tags are normalized to conform to OneSignal's best practices.
+More specifically, only lowercase letters, numbers and underscores are allowed.
+Any special characters and spaces will be converted to an underscore (`_`).
+This means that the tag `My cool-tag!` will be transformed to `my_cool_tag_`.

 ## Groups

 Groups are sent to OneSignal as tags on players.
-`In ` will be prepended to the configured group name to represent group membership.
+`in_` will be prepended to the configured group name to represent group membership.
+Note that tag normalization still applies here.

-**Example:** If the player is in the group `High Value Customers`, the tag `In High Value Customers` will be set to `1` on OneSignal.
+**Example:** If the player is in the group `High Value Customers`, the tag `in_high_value_customers` will be set to `1` on OneSignal.

-For customers that are not in the group, the attribute will not be set.
+For users that are not in the group, the tag will not be set.

 ## Attribution